haxtheweb/webcomponents/README.md

     - Launch a demo server.
 This should be continuously running as you develop.
 - `$ yarn run new`
     -  Create a new component.
+- `$ yarn run rebuild-wcfcache`
+    - Rebuild caches as to what web component libraries can be used
 - `$ yarn test`
     -  Run tests on ALL lrnwebcomponents.
 - `$ yarn run build`